chrisdew/jsonspace/README.md

 The JSON Space server code is licensed under the AGPLv3 - the server code includes a URL from where the server code may be downloaded.

-If your organisation would like to use and extend the server code, without serving your source code back to the community, please contact [Chris Dew](chris.dew@barricane.com) who will be happy to discuss commercial licensing costs.
+If your organisation would like to use and extend the server code, without serving your source code back to the community, please [contact us](jsonspace_licensing@barricane.com) who will be happy to discuss commercial licensing costs.

 Hosting
 -------

 [Barricane Technology Ltd.](http://www.barricane.com) are the authors and current custodians of JSON Space.
 We can offer you a competitive hosted solution.
-Contact [Chris Dew](chris.dew@barricane.com).
+[Contact us](jsonspace_hosting@barricane.com).